1992 Bausch & Lomb Championships

 The 1992 Bausch & Lomb Championships was a women's tennis tournament played on outdoor clay courts at the Amelia Island Plantation on Amelia Island, Florida in the United States that was part of Tier II of the 1992 WTA Tour.
 It was the 13th edition of the tournament and was held from April 6 through April 12, 1992.
-Gabriela Sabatini won the singles title.
+Second-seeded Gabriela Sabatini won the singles title and earned $70,000 first-prize money.